ProfRandom/WCB-Canon/Canon Files/Planemons 2 - Habitability.md

 # Density

 ## Below ≈ 0.500⨁
 -  **Indicates a Volatile-Rich Composition**
     - Density < 0.500⨁ usually signals a world made of **ice, silicates, organics, or gas** — not rock and iron
     - Analog worlds:
         - Titan (ρ ≈ 0.330⨁): methane–ice hybrid
         - Callisto (ρ ≈ 0.330⨁): rock–ice mix
         - Ganymede (ρ ≈ 0.360⨁): stratified ice/rock interior
     - These are **low-gravity**, **poorly differentiated**, and **chemically reducing** environments
 - **Geostructural Weakness**
 	- With low density, even a modest-mass world becomes **bloated in radius**
 	- This produces:
 	    - **Low surface gravity**
 	    - **Shallow gravitational potential well**
 	    - **High susceptibility to atmospheric loss**
 	- Solid surface may be **thin, icy, or semi-liquid** — unsuitable for stable tectonics or topography
 - **Escape Velocity Drops**
-	- For a given mass, low density means large radius → lower vev_eve​
+	- For a given mass, low density means large radius → lower $v_e$​
     - Gases like N₂, O₂, H₂O vapor **escape more easily**
     - Atmosphere must be **cold and massive** to stay intact — or supplemented by continual outgassing
 - **High Insolation = Runaway Loss**